-She caught a glimpse of Ikkaku Madarame around the corner, who blessed her with a strange glance.
+She caught a glimpse of Ikkaku Madarame around the corner, who glanced at her strangely.

 "Oi, Masaki-chan, you okay?"
 He asked somewhat worriedly.
 The black-haired female stopped to face him.

 "Hi, Ikkaku-san.
-I've trained, and I overdid it a bit" she chose to lie instantly.
+I've been training, and I overdid it a bit" she chose to lie instantly.
 There was no way in hell she'd afford to tell the 3rd seat of the Division about what really happened.

 The bald man glared at her silently for a second, and then he spoke again.